radical-cybertools/radical.repex.at/docs/source/pages/introduction.rst

 any conventional MD package.
 The main motivation behind RepEx is to enable efficient and scalable multidimensional REMD simulations on HPC systems, while separating execution details from simulation setup, specific to a given MD package.
-RepEx provides several Execution Patterns designed to meet the needs of it's users.
 RepEx relies on a concept of Pilot-Job to run RE simulations on HPC clusters.
 Namely, RepEx is using `Radical Pilot <http://radicalpilot.readthedocs.org/en/latest/>`_ Pilot System for execution of it's workloads.
 RepEx effectively takes advantage of a task-level-parallelism concept to run REMD simulations.
 RepEx